Clarence Chamberlin: Early life and education

-Before World War I
+World War I years

-Under the control of Chamberlin, the Harley-Davidson dealership thrived.
-As the owner of the dealership, Chamberlin had the opportunity to utilize his mechanical knowledge to both repair and sell the motorcycles.
-In 1915, Chamberlin was offered a job by Charles W. Tabor, one of Denison's more prominent citizens, to serve as a chauffeur on a six-month trip through the southwest and to San Francisco for the World's Fair.

-It was on this six-month trip that Chamberlin would discover (and rediscover) two of his lifelong loves.
-In addition to meeting Wilda Bogert of Independence, Iowa, who would later become his wife; it was in San Francisco that Chamberlin would rediscover his passion for flying.
-It was in San Francisco that Chamberlin saw his second airplane, an early style flying boat that was carrying passengers at $25.00 per head.
-When he told Tabor of his intention to take a ride on the plane, Tabor replied "You can risk your fool neck in one of those some other time, but right now I've got a lot more places on the coast that I want to visit, what's more, I don't intend looking around for another driver to get me back home."
-While the opportunity was lost, the passion was not.
+Under Chamberlin's stewardship, the Harley-Davidson dealership thrived.
+As the owner of the dealership, he had the opportunity to utilize his mechanical knowledge to both repair and sell the motorcycles.
+In 1915, he was offered a job by Charles W. Tabor—one of Denison's more prominent citizens—to serve as a chauffeur on a six-month trip throughout the Southwest and into San Francisco for the World's Fair.
+It was in San Francisco that Chamberlin rediscovered his passion for flying, when he saw an airplane there for the second time—an early-style flying boat that was carrying passengers at $25.00 per head.
+When he told Tabor of his intention to take a ride on the plane, the latter replied "You can risk your fool neck in one of those some other time, but right now I've got a lot more places on the coast that I want to visit; what's more, I don't intend looking around for another driver to get me back home".
+While Chamberlin lost this opportunity, his passion for flying was not quieted.

-When he returned to Denison in 1916, he expanded the motorcycle business by adding a line of REO automobiles and Diamond tires to his dealership.
-In addition to hiring two more staff members, Chamberlin added a service station for cars, motorcycles, and tire repair.
-Tire repair ended up being the most profitable aspect of the business.
+Returning to Denison in 1916, Chamberlin expanded the motorcycle business by adding a line of REO automobiles and Diamond tires to his dealership.
+In addition to hiring two more staff members, Chamberlin added a service station for cars, motorcycles, and tire repair, with the latter being the most profitable aspect of the business.